-Designate a Director of Research Students (DRS), or equivalent, who is an experienced research student supervisor.
-The DRS will be responsible to the Head of Department (HoD) for the departmental arrangements for PGR supervision and for liaising with and reporting as necessary to the Dean.
+Designate a Graduate Director, or equivalent, who is an experienced research student supervisor.
+The Graduate Director will be responsible to the Head of Department (HoD) for the departmental arrangements for PGR supervision and for liaising with and reporting as necessary to the Dean.